jonahcullen/unicorn/README.md

 ### (B) Amazon instance

+**1. Download Instance Key**

-Using the instance requires a key.
-Downloading the key can be done with:
+Downloading the key can be done by copying the command below into a browser's address bar.

 ```
 wget https://s3.msi.umn.edu/wags/EquineGenetics.pem
 ```

+**2. Open the Instance**

-Opening the instance will be different for PC user and Mac users
+Opening the instance will be different for PC users and Mac users

 **PC Users**

 PC users will need to use PuTTY and the associated PuTTYgen to start the instance.
 PuTTY version 0.76.0 or higher is necessary.
-The link below can be used to download the most recent version of the 64-bit x86 windows installer.
+The link below can be used to download the most recent version of the 64-bit x86 Windows installer.

 [Download PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)